Miho19/xv6/README.md

 mount
 ```

-usbmkfs will display the first freeblock which indicates a successful establishment of the file system on the flash drive.
-Mount allows the native xv6 file system to interact with the USB file system.
+- Usbmkfs will display the first freeblock which indicates a successful establishment of the file system on the flash drive.
+- Mount allows the native xv6 file system to interact with the USB file system.

 **When using the USB, all paths must be absolute.
 If you cd into the usb you will be unable to access commands present on the host file system.**